aria42/aria42.github.io/_posts/2010-09-19-clojure-unsupervised-part-of-speech-tagger-explained.md

 <h3>All the rest...</h3>
 From here, I think the rest of the code is straightforward.
 An iteration of the code consists of sampling each word's assignment.
 There is a lot of code towards the end for initializing state.
 The complexity here is due to the fact that I need to initialize all maps with distributions with the correct number of possible keys.
 I hope this code make sense.

+[^1]: For each tag $t$, there are transition parameters $\psi_t$ over successor tags, drawn from a Dirichlet distribution over $K$ elements and hyper-parameter $\alpha$.
+These parameterize the transition distribution.
+[^underflow]: To guard against numerical underflow, we work primarily with log-probabilities.
+[^library]: A lot of the names for these abstractions come from <a href="http://www.cs.berkeley.edu/~klein/">Dan Klein</a>, my PhD advisor, but I'm pretty sure modulo the name, the abstractions are pretty universal from my survey of machine learning libraries.
+[^pad]: We pad each sentence with start and stop symbols to ensure this.
+[^gibbs]: In practice, for any real problem, one doesn't know when Gibbs Sampling, or MCMC in general, has "burned in".
+[^observed]: Note that the token-level tags $$\mathbf{t}$$ are determined by type-assignments $$\mathbf{T}$$, since each word can only have one tag which can generate it.
+[^distribution]: This distribution is parametrized from a symmetric Dirichelt with hyper-parameter $$\beta$$ over $$K$$ possible tags.
 [^params]: I don't have the room to discuss this here, but this probability represents the "predictive" distribution obtained by integrating out the distribution parameters.
 [^42]: Each $$\theta_t$$ is drawn from a symmetric Dirichlet prior over $V$ elements and with concentration parameter $$\alpha$$ (shared with transition parameters for simplicity).
 [^3]: For each tag and feature-type, the distribution is parametrized by a symmetric Dirichlet over all possible feature-values and hyper-parameter $$\beta$$.